markflemingtennis/sleek/_posts/2021-03-30-quick-tip-in-doubles-communicate-like-a-quarterback.md

 ---
 layout: post
-title: Quick Tip: In Doubles Communicate Like A Football Quarterback
+title: "Quick Tip: In Doubles Communicate Like A Football Quarterback"
 featured-img: tennis-court-1081845_1920 (1)
 date: 03/30/2021
-summary: In doubles players frequently find themselves in one up and one back situation.
-When doubles teams are in this formation, and the opponents lob over the net person's head, what are the players' resulting responsibilities?
+summary: "In doubles players frequently find themselves in one up and one back situation."
 ---

 In doubles players frequently find themselves in one up and one back situation.